sphinx-contrib/legacy/documentedlist/README.rst

 Installation & Usage
 --------------------

-This extension is part of the sphinxcontrib repository and can be installed from pypi :
+This extension is part of the sphinxcontrib namespace and can be installed from pypi :

     .. code-block:: bash